 Police services are provided by the Los Angeles County Sheriff's Department.
 There is one existing Carson Sheriff Station, located at 21356 South Avalon in Carson.
 This station also provides police services for West Compton, Gardena, Torrance, and Rancho Dominguez.
-To ensure the safety of residents and patrons of The District at South Bay, the project will provide private security services that will patrol the entire Project Site and coordinate with the Sheriff's Department will be provided.
+To ensure the safety of residents and patrons of The District at South Bay, private security services that coordinate with the Sheriff's Department will be provided.
 Private security services may be provided on a project-wide basis, by Planning Area, by each developer, or any combination thereof.
-Additionally, a one-person unit operated by the Sheriff's Department will patrol the commercial portions of the Project Site.

-A Sheriff's substation will likely be integrated into the commercial component of the Project, although the exact location will be determined as part of the Site Plan and Design Review consistent with the procedures identified in Section 8.0, Implementation.
+A Sheriff's substation will be integrated into the commercial component of the Project, although the exact location will be determined as part of the Site Plan and Design Review consistent with the procedures identified in Section 8.0.